 What is the EU?
 How does it work?
-How does it maintain unity among its member states?
-How does it interact with powerful states such as the US, China, and Russia?
-EU is a unique experiment in transnational cooperation.
+And why does it matter?
+The EU is a unique experiment in transnational cooperation.
 It is neither a state nor an international organization, but it has characteristics of both.
-It promotes integration among its member states, while trying to accommodate their diversity.
+It promotes closer integration among its member states, while also trying to accommodate their diversity.
 It struggles to maintain external borders, while striving to remove internal borders.
-The EU today faces a number of challenges - making its study timely and relevant for anyone who wishes to understand global politics.
+It seeks to establish a strong identity and role for itself ina world that is dominated by powerful states, such as the US and China.
+The EU today faces many challenges - making its study timely and relevant for anyone who wishes to understand global politics.

-This course traces the development of the EU from its postwar origins to its transformation into a major economic and political actor in the 21st century.
+This course traces the development of the EU into a major economics and political actor in the 21st century.
 We will study the EU's political structures, its process of enlargement and its foreign policy.
 We will also study some of the ongoing crises that threaten European unity, including the euro crisis, the refugee crisis, Brexit and the rise of populism.

 Eligibility: students who have taken POLI3076 in 2016 - 17 are not allowed to take this course.
-Assessment: 60% coursework, 40% examination rissessment.
-60% coursework, 10% examination
+Assessment: 60% coursework, 40% examination